-The Business and Planning Act introduces a new "Pavement Licence”.
+The Business and Planning Act introduced a new "Pavement Licence” in July 2020.
 The operators of businesses selling food and drink may apply to Stafford Borough Council for authorisation and licensing to place removable furniture such as, tables and chairs on the highway adjacent to their premises to sell food and drink from and/or for their customers to use.

 As the economy starts to re-open, the Government and the Council wants to do all it can to support recovery, help businesses adjust to new ways of working and create new jobs.
 This new licensing regime provides a fast-track procedure for the grant of an authorisation that bypasses the existing regulatory regimes connected with Street café licences.

 Who can apply for a licence?

 Operators of businesses selling food and drink in Stafford Borough premises that can apply include; drinking establishments (pubs, wine bars, etc) and premises that provide food or drink for consumption on or off the premises (restaurants, snack bars, coffee shops, etc).

 An applicant does not need a premises licence under the Licensing Act 2003 to apply for a pavement licence.

 It is important to note that at this time, if an applicant has a licence to serve alcohol on the premises, temporary amendments to the Licensing Act 2003 contained in the Bill, will generally allow them to sell alcohol for consumption off the premises without needing to apply for a variation of their licence.